dishantj4/Bowling/README.md

--Calculate frame score when All pins are knocked down in First roll and some pins are knocked next Frame(Strike) -Calculate game score for one frame when zero pins are knocked down in both rolls -Calculate game score having two frames where first frame is spare and in second frame few pins are knocked down
+-Calculate frame score when All pins are knocked down in First roll and some pins are knocked next Frame(Strike) -Calculate game score for one frame when zero pins are knocked down in both rolls -Calculate game score having two frames where first frame is spare and in second frame few pins are knocked down -Calculate game score having two frames where first frame is strike and in second frame few pins are knocked down

 ````